Category

 Other than wearing a faceguard or protective eyewear that will bear the brunt of any impact during a game, visiting an eye care center for LASIK surgery could be your smartest move.
 At Insight Vision Center, we have an experienced eye care team that specializes in eye injury treatment and can efficiently address all your vision related issues.
 So, if you are ever faced with an eye injury, book an emergency appointment with us and keep your vision intact.

 Smoking is one vice that is more harmful than it looks.
-It is linked to numerous health problems and is a leading cause of high number of deaths across the world.
+It is linked to numerous health problems and is a leading cause of a high number of deaths across the world.
 It affects nearly every organ in the body.
 It’s common knowledge that it causes cancer and heart diseases, but not many know that smoking greatly affects the eyes and vision as well.

 Request your appointment